Creating payments

 Prerequisites

-• Your Forte project owner has completed compliance registration.
+• Your Forte Project owner has completed compliance registration.

 • Your project is in sandbox mode (charges run against Stripe Test mode) or live (real money).
 Sandbox routing is automatic — there is no separate flag on the Payment.